wasi-master/blog/website/source/_posts/how-i-remember-so-many-programming-languages.md

 category: Instructions
 ---

 If you saw my previous post on how I learn new programming languages you may be wondering how (or even if) I remember all these programming languages, now this is a valid question as the saying goes *"Jack of all trades and master of none though oftentimes better than master of one"*.
-Thats exactly what I am gonna discuss today
+That's exactly what I am gonna discuss today

 <!-- more -->